 Some folks only want to show their blog.
 It’s most common with, you guessed it, blogs!
 A general business website probably won’t have a blog as its front page, but a website dedicated solely to written content is more likely to want those articles on the homepage.

 Therefore, go to Settings > Reading, then check to make sure that you have Your Latest Posts marked.
 You don’t have to adjust the selection for the Front Page or Posts Page.
 Those will be blanked out.

 Finally, you also have a big decision to make regarding how those posts are going to appear.
 Your choices are Full Text and Summary.
-The summary gives users a chance to see more posts in a few scrolls of the mouse.
+The summary gives users a chance to see more posts in a few scrolls of the mouse, and is what we use on WPExplorer.
 The full text, however, reveals every single word and image from every post.
 Therefore, a visitor must scroll all the way through the first post to get to the second.
 I’d recommend the Summary option, but lots of websites have the full text.

 How to Create a WordPress Menu

 Your WordPress theme probably isn’t automatically going to implement a clean menu.
 In fact, you might not see one at all.

 Therefore you’ll need to go to Appearance > Menus.

 Either select a menu to edit by choosing it from the dropdown or click on the Create a New Menu link.
 While your theme may include a few default menus in the sample data, creating a new menu will allow you to make one from scratch.